 Source : Jones Lang LaSalle, India Corporate Real Estate: On the Verge of Transformation, 2013

 Question: What productivity outcomes is your organisation expecting the corporate real estate function to deliver?

 Improving workplace quality and achieving high productivity expectations are not easy.
 A lack of investment capital is identified as the most limiting factor in driving workplace transformations by a majority of respondents in India and globally.
 The second inhibitor, complexity arising from cultural diversity, is more specific to India with its wide array of languages, religions and cultures.
 The incredibly diverse Indian workplace environment does require a special approach and strategy.

 An established way to overcome this challenge is to collaborate with the other corporate functions.
 CRE teams in India-based companies are already ahead of many countries in working with IT, HR and finance to tackle common issues, although today, this happens mainly on an ad hoc, project basis.
 Taking the lead in instituting more permanent forms of collaborations, such as shared services types of partnerships, and establishing stronger relationships with the senior leadership is the way forward for CRE in India.
 By embracing a role of change agent acting in line with the overall business strategy, CRE leaders will be in a better position to fully realise the relevance of CRE and demonstrate its corporate value add.

 About the author

-Alex Colpaert is the Senior Research Manager for Jones Lang LaSalle’s Corporate Research team, based in Singapore.
+Kateryna Kyryllova is a Manager in Jones Lang LaSalle’s Corporate Research team in Singapore.